RetroShare/RetroShare/build_scripts/Debian+Ubuntu/Linux_InstallGuide.md

 ### Build infos

-When you use only Qt6 the packages `qt5-qmake qtmultimedia5-dev libqt5x11extras5-dev` are not needed.

 For the `FeedReader` it is required to append the config option `CONFIG+=retroshare_plugins`.
 Make sure `plugins/plugins.pro` contains `FeedReader` in the list of plugins to compile.

 Do not mix plugins compiled with Qt5 with those compiled with Qt6.
 They work only if they are compiled with the same Qt version as RetroShare.